Ghost Rider (Johnny Blaze): Fictional character biography

 Starting over, Blaze eventually found a new job as an accountant and a new girlfriend, Chloe, in the 2001 Marvel Knights series "The Hammer Lane".
-Though at first it seemed he was free from the curse, Johnny would eventually transform back into Ghost Rider, since Zarathos had reconstituted himself in Johnny Blaze, despite being turned into a stone statue after his battle with the Midnight Sons.
+Though at first it seemed he was free from the curse, he would eventually transform back into Ghost Rider, since Zarathos had reconstituted himself in Johnny Blaze, despite being turned into a stone statue after his battle with the Midnight Sons.

-This Ghost Rider entity spoke only a singular line and was much more savage than Noble Kale.
-At first, there was no indication as to who or what this creature was.
-However, this entity would appear to be Zarathos, as it is stated in The Official Handbook of the Marvel Universe A-Z vol. 4 (TPB).

 Johnny Blaze soon found himself constantly pursued by the demons of Hell, intent on forcing him to make good on the demonic pact that he had made to Mephisto.
 It was all that the Ghost Rider could do to outrun the evil, but it was not enough.
 Eventually, Johnny was captured and taken to Hell.
 The Ghost Rider: Road to Damnation series, by Garth Ennis and Clayton Crain, finds Johnny Blaze trapped in an endless cycle of torture and escape in the Pit.
 It is here that the angel Malachi appears to the Ghost Rider, offering to free him from Hell with his soul intact, in exchange for hunting down the demon Kazann who has been unleashed upon the Earth.

 Malachi tells Blaze that the only way he will be freed from Hell permanently is to beat the Archangel Ruth to Kazann, in order to stave off the destruction that she will cause should she fight him.
 Along the way, Blaze meets a demon, Hoss, who is also in pursuit of Kazann, and offers to help the Ghost Rider since they share the same goal.